n-vent/openmensa-hass-component/README.md

 # OpenMensa
-A platform sensor which tells you which meals are served in your canteen.
+A (*updated*) platform sensor which tells you which meals are served in your canteen.

 ## Example configuration.yaml
 ```yaml